open-ephys/onix1-bonsai-docs/articles/hardware/np1e/gui.md

 To select, as described [above](#maneuvering-along-the-probe), either click-and-drag the cursor over the desired electrodes, or select individual electrodes by clicking on them one-by-one.
 Once the electrodes to enable are selected, click on the `Enable Selected Electrodes` button in the right panel.
 At this point the selected electrodes should turn blue, indicating that they are now enabled.
 It is important to note that when electrodes are enabled, a number of previously enabled electrodes will be disabled due to channel constraints.
 For more information, read the [Channel constraints](#channel-constraints) section above.

 The short video below shows how to select, clear selection, enable selected electrodes, and translate using the scroll bar.
-Note that once electrodes are manually enabled, the `Channel Presets:` drop-down changes from `BankA` to `None`.
+Note that once electrodes are manually enabled, the `Channel Presets` drop-down changes from `BankA` to `None`.
 Then, once the selected electrodes match the preset, it is automatically changed back to `BankA`.

 <div>
   <video width="650" height="365" controls muted loop>